How is Narconon Different from Rapid Detox?

 Research and experience over fifty years of providing drug detoxification proved that supplying the right nutrition during withdrawal would help lessen some of the worst withdrawal symptoms.
 Normally, addicts have severely neglected their own needs and arrive at a rehab facility poorly nourished and poorly rested.

 In some cases, an individual may require a medically assisted wean-down, as it often the case with benzodiazepines or heavy alcohol abuse.
 If so, this would be completed before starting the nutritionally drug-free withdrawal at Narconon.

 On the Narconon program, drug-free withdrawal starts by supplementing regular nourishing meals with a specific blend of vitamins including the B-vitamins that are destroyed by drug use and giving the recovering person a calcium-magnesium drink that can be easily absorbed by even a depleted body.
 Supplement doses are repeated throughout the day.

 In addition to nutritional support, gentle re-orienting exercises with the staff help an addict realize that they are in a safe place of recovery at last.
 Most addicts arriving in rehab are anxious about recovering and may feel guilty and depressed about what they have done to themselves and their loved ones.
 These exercises begin to draw a person out of their concerns so they can focus on recovery and a drug-free future.

 Calming physical assists, specific processes for relaxing spasms and relieving aches, help a recovering person through more of the physical side of withdrawal.
-When all withdrawal symptoms have abated, then the person is ready to begin the Narconon drug rehabilitation program.
+When all withdrawal symptoms have abated, then the person is ready to begin the remaining steps of the Narconon drug rehabilitation program.